rzajac/esp-det/README.md

 ## The ESP8266 detection and configuration library.

-The purpose of this library is to manage initial detection and configuration of a device through the wifi network.
-The configuration process is managed internally and passed back to the main program when the device is configured and connected to access point.
-It happens on every boot.
+The purpose of this library is to manage initial detection and configuration of a device through the WiFi network.
+The process is managed internally and passed back to the main program when the device is configured and connected to access point.

+On every boot user program should call the library which will go to the stage (see below) it was before the shutdown and release control (via callback) when the device is again configured and connected to the network.

 The process of configuration is divided into three stages: